-In addition, Texas provides a variety of programs to address impaired driving needs in schools across three age levels through the Youth Transportation Safety (YTS) program.
+In addition, through the YTS program, Texas provides a variety of programs to address impaired driving needs in schools across three age levels.
 YTS deploys peer-to-peer programs throughout the state at the junior high, high school, and college levels.
 These TxDOT-funded projects focus on empowering youth to become safety advocates within their schools and address some of the main causes of car crashes, particularly impaired driving.
-The programs uses health prevention and behavior change theories to drive program focus areas and educational resource development.
-The YTS Program has made an impact by reaching over 1,162 high schools and junior highs in Texas.
+The Teens in the Driver Seat® (TDS) and UDS programs use health prevention and behavior change theories to drive program focus areas and educational resource development.
+The YTS program has made an impact by reaching over 1,286 high schools and junior highs in Texas.

 Similarly, the National Safety Council (NSC) Alive at 25 Program has been incorporated into some municipal courts, and teens may be required to participate in the program.
-Alive at 25 has also been incorporated with businesses that employ people under 25 years in age as well as employees who have teens.
+Alive at 25 has also been incorporated into training programs with businesses that employ people under 25 years in age as well as employees who have teens.

 The TxDOT-funded Travis County Underage Drinking Prevention Program (TCUDPP) provides underage drinking prevention/anti-DWI/DUI presentations to youth and parents/guardians in Travis, Hays, and Williamson Counties.
-The TCUDPP Program presentations are given at the elementary to high school and early college levels.
+The TCUDPP presentations are given at the elementary, high school, and early college levels.